slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 https://tc39.es/ecma262/

 There aren't a lot of the new additions.
-So lets focus on the most significant one:
+So lets focus on the most significant ones:

 ES2019